MouseBiteLabs/Game-Boy-DMG-Color/DMGC-PWR-01/README.md

 The specific part I chose was the TPS3840DL35.
 The DL indicates the /RESET is an active-low open-drain output.
 (PL would indicate active-low push-pull output, PH would indicate active-high push-pull, both of which aren’t suitable for my specific application).
 The threshold voltage is determined by the last two numbers, which for my selection is 35 for 3.5 V. I chose this threshold based on the guidelines from <a href="https://data.energizer.com/pdfs/nickelmetalhydride_appman.pdf">this application note from Energizer.</a> This documentation recommends using a voltage cutoff of ~75% of nominal voltage for a pack of NiMH AA batteries (what I will most commonly be using in my personal console).
 Nominal voltage of a NiMH AA battery is 1.2 V, so for four of them in series, the 75% level is 3.6 V. So the 3.5 V cutoff is close enough, and as a bonus, it's a part used on the CPU board already.

 The VDD pin of U1 isn’t directly powered by the battery voltage.
 C1 and R7 on the battery voltage filter out any fast power supply transients.
-I found that during the start-up sequence, when the IPS screen first turns on, it can draw a lot of current from the batteries causing the supply voltage to dip about a volt max (this is normal, and the PTC on the CPU board does not drop the supply more than a few tens of millivolts).
-Also, the current draw of the TPS3840 and latching circuit is at worst a few microamps, so the voltage drop across R7 is negligible.
+I found that during the start-up sequence, the loads on the 5 V supply will draw a considerable amount of current from the batteries, causing their voltage to dip about a volt max (this is normal, and the PTC on the CPU board does not drop the supply more than a few tens of millivolts).
+It's not important for undervoltage lockout to occur immediately after the 3.5 V threhold is passed, so the RC delay (time constant is about 1 millisecond) is fine for normal operation.
+Also, the current draw of the TPS3840 is less than a microamp, so the voltage drop across R7 is negligible and it also won't have any perceptible impact to battery life despite always being connected to the batteries.

-The CT pin on this chip introduces a delayed start function, adding somewhat of a power switch debouncing effect.
-Adding a 100 nF capacitor to this pin will cause the /RESET output to be held low for approximately 62 milliseconds, which will delay the startup of the 5 V supply.
-This allows VCC_SW to stabilize after flipping the switch on, and allows C1 to be charged up sufficiently to begin proper undervoltage detection.
+The CT pin on this chip introduces a delayed start function.
+Adding a 1 uF capacitor to this pin will cause the /RESET output to be held low for approximately 620 milliseconds no matter what the supply voltage is.
+This is really only useful in the event you put the batteries in while the power switch is already on, because the delay only applies the first time power is applied to the chip.
+The wait period lets all the input capacitors charge up sufficiently and allows enough time for the input undervoltage latch to be set up before trying to generate the 5 V supply.

-You might be asking - why am I including external undervoltage detection on this board?
+You might be asking - why am I including external input undervoltage detection on this board?
 Can't you just put a voltage divider on the enable pin of U2?
+Well...

 ## Latching Circuit